simple-crypto/simple-website/projects.md

 <br>

-_A note on patents._ The association's researchers/developers do not fill patents.
+_A note on patents._ The SIMPLE-Crypto Association does not fill patents.
-Our developments are all based on published solutions and are either free of patents or should become free of patents in the long term.
+Our developments are all based on peer-reviewed published solutions and are either free of patents or should become free of patents in the long term.